Bands 20,30,40 (other bands possible)

 The feeder is a 10m (33ft) length of RG174 preterminated in a BNC plug.
 This is wound on a third Wirewinder.
 Also on the third Winder is a 10m (33ft) back guy for your mast.
 No need for any additional guys and the two dipole elements plus the back guy are all you need for a stable and robust system.
 The back guy is attached to the Wirewinder to give you the flexible guying options above.

 This is super-light too!
 The whole package consisting of the antenna, the Wirewinders, the feeder and the back guy weighs in at 390g (20m/30/40m version); that's just 14oz!
-Just add pegs and a mast and you're good to go!
+Just add a mast or use a nearby tree and you're good to go!

 The Band Hopper III is a truly amazing package for a bargain price.